2004 Chūetsu earthquake: Aftermath

+The earthquake led to the cancellation of an episode of Pokémon: Advanced Battle, the eighth season of the Pokémon animated series.
+The episode, originally scheduled to air on November 4, 2004, would have featured multiple Whiscash causing an earthquake.
+The episode never aired in Japan or anywhere else in the world, and the move "Earthquake" was no longer featured in the animated series.

 On April 1, 2007, the directive to evacuate five settlements in the former village of Yamakoshi (later part of the city of Nagaoka) was lifted.
 Residents were permitted to return to their homes after a span of nearly two and a half years.

 The movie A Tale of Mari and Three Puppies was based on events that took place during this earthquake.

 History

 Niigata Prefecture has been hit by numerous earthquakes in recorded history.
 Notable recent ones include a large quake on June 16, 1964 that had a magnitude of 7.5, killing 28, where major liquefaction had occurred and tsunami destroyed the port of Niigata city.

-There was also the 2007 Chūetsu offshore earthquake, both striking shortly after major typhoons passed by, causing complications.
+A similar event was the 2007 Chūetsu offshore earthquake, also striking shortly after major typhoons passed by, causing complications.